 She’s the Man is another film that reinterprets the themes of Shakespeare’s Twelfth Night for contemporary audiences.
 The theme of gender relations is also presented in a similar way in She’s the Man as it is in Twelfth Night.
 The plot of She’s the Man is also very similar to that of Motocrossed.
 Each character is named after their counterparts in the original play.
 Viola wants to play soccer, but the girls team has been cut so she is unable to do so because of her gender.
 While her twin brother, Sebastian, is out of town, she devises a plan that will allow her to play on the boy’s team in his place.
 She disguises herself as her brother and takes his place at his school in order to participate in an all-male soccer team.
 Everyone believes Viola to be Sebastian, including his friends, teachers, coach, girlfriend, and other potential love interests.
 Because Sebastian’s friend, Duke, believes Viola to be Sebastian, he trusts “him” to help him to win over Olivia, similar to the original play in which Duke Orsino employs Viola as Cesario to “woo” Olivia for him (She’s the Man).
 Had he known that Viola was really a girl, he likely wouldn’t have asked her to help him with another girl since boys and girls are seen as completely different types of people, which is an idea that was prevalent in Shakespeare’s time as well as in modern society.
 Once Viola’s identity was revealed, she and Duke became a couple.
 This is similar to the original play where Orsino fell in love with Viola the instant she was revealed to be a woman.
 As a girl, Viola became a potential romantic interest in both the original play and in the modern adaptation, She’s the Man.

-Differences Between the Films and Twelfth Night
+Differences Between the Films and the Inspiration

-While the theme of gender relations is presented in a very similar way in these two contemporary works, there are some differences to how it is presented in the original play.
+While the theme of gender relations is presented in a very similar way in these two contemporary works, there are some differences in how it is presented in the original play.
 In both of the contemporary films, the female protagonists disguise themselves as their twin brothers only because they want to compete in male-dominated sports, which the adults around them won’t allow because of their gender (Motocrossed, She’s the Man).
 In the original play, however, Viola’s disguise is a matter of survival.
 Viola takes on a male disguise because she believes her brother to be dead and that she wouldn’t be able to find work to survive as a woman.
 She takes on the persona of a male, not because she thinks she will be able to have more fun as a male, but because she thinks it is the only way she will be able to live (Shakespeare).
 In Elizabethan culture, women were valued primarily as potential wives and mothers, with little independence.
 While women are still frequently portrayed as little more than prizes to be won by male characters in today’s media, women do have more independence and are able to work in any type of job.
 While there are still expectations regarding what kinds of jobs people will take based on their gender, women are able to take on male-oriented jobs with few obstacles in today’s culture.
 These movies show the difference in the roles of men and women to be mere inconveniences to the girls (who just wanted to play their favorite sports), rather than a matter of life or death as it was with the original Viola.